List of Cary Grant performances

-Cary Grant (January 18, 1904 – November 29, 1986) was an American actor, known as one of classic Hollywood's definitive leading men.
-He was known for his transatlantic accent, debonair demeanor, light-hearted approach to acting, and sense of comic timing.
+Cary Grant (January 18, 1904 – November 29, 1986) was a British actor, known as one of classic Hollywood's definitive leading men.
+He was known for his naturally acquired transatlantic accent, debonair demeanor, light-hearted persona, and sense of comic timing.
 Grant acted in at least 76 films between 1932 and 1966.
 In 1999, the American Film Institute named Grant the second-greatest male star of Golden Age Hollywood cinema (after Humphrey Bogart).

 Grant first began acting in Broadway plays in the 1920s, going by his birth name Archie Leach.
 He made his film debut with a minor role in This Is the Night (1932).
 Beginning in the 1930s, Grant appeared in over 20 radio programs, usually Lux Radio Theatre.

 In 1940, Grant appeared opposite Rosalind Russell in His Girl Friday.
 Grant was nominated twice for the Academy Award for Best Actor in Penny Serenade (1941) and None but the Lonely Heart (1944).
 He portrayed composer and songwriter Cole Porter in Night and Day (1946).
 In 1955, he acted alongside Grace Kelly in the Alfred Hitchcock-directed To Catch a Thief.
 He appeared in Houseboat (1958) with Sophia Loren.
 That year he also appeared in Indiscreet with Ingrid Bergman, for which he was nominated for a Golden Globe Award for Best Actor.
 In 1959, Grant starred alongside Eva Marie Saint in the Alfred Hitchcock-directed North by Northwest.
 His next role was alongside Doris Day in That Touch of Mink (1962).
 His performance opposite Audrey Hepburn in Charade (1963) garnered him a nomination for the BAFTA Award for Best Actor in a Leading Role.
 Grant's final film was Walk, Don't Run (1966), retiring to raise his newborn daughter.
 He died twenty years later in 1986.

+Films

+Directors

+He was a frequent collaborator with notable directors, such as Howard Hawks (Bringing Up Baby, Only Angels Have Wings, His Girl Friday, I Was a Male War Bride, Monkey Business), Alfred Hitchcock (Suspicion, Notorious, To Catch a Thief, North by Northwest), Stanley Donen (Kiss Them for Me, Indiscreet, Charade, The Grass Is Greener), George Cukor (Sylvia Scarlett, Holiday, The Philadelphia Story), Leo McCarey (The Awful Truth, Once Upon a Honeymoon, An Affair to Remember), and George Stevens (Gunga Din, Penny Serenade, The Talk of the Town).
+He also worked with Frank Capra, Stanley Kramer, Joseph L. Mankiewicz, Delbert Mann, Ralph Nelson, Clifford Odets, Sidney Sheldon, and Norman Taurog.

+Actors

+Actors with whom Grant worked include Edward Arnold, Richard Arlen, Lew Ayres, Noah Beery Jr., Ralph Bellamy, Jack Carson, James Coburn, Ronald Colman, Gary Cooper, Tony Curtis, Melvyn Douglas, Douglas Fairbanks Jr., Jose Ferrer, Barry Fitzgerald, John Garfield, James Gleason, Sir Cedric Hardwicke, Edward Everett Horton, Trevor Howard, Jim Hutton, George Kennedy, Martin Landau, Charles Laughton, Peter Lorre, Victor McLaglen, Fredric March, Herbert Marshall, James Mason, Raymond Massey, Walter Matthau, Robert Mitchum, Chester Morris, David Niven, Jack Oakie, Irving Pichel, Walter Pidgeon, Claude Rains, Gilbert Roland, Charles Ruggles, Randolph Scott, Frank Sinatra, James Stewart, Henry Travers, Monty Woolley, and Roland Young.